kranzuft/nodlim_old/acknowledgements.md

 ## [Jekyll][jekyll-web] Site Generator

 [Jekyll][jekyll-web] aims to provide simple, blog-aware, static sites.
 It is an excelent static site generator and deserves far more attention.
-It is used to generate this website, and it is superbly great to work with.
+It is used to generate this website, and it is great to work with.

 ## [@mdo's][mdo-twitter] templates for Jekyll